Gloria Butler

-Gloria Singleton Butler (born December 25, 1941) is an American politician from the state of Georgia.
-A member of the Democratic Party, Butler has been a member of the Georgia State Senate since 1999.
-She represents the 55th district, which encompasses parts of DeKalb County and Gwinnett County.
-Butler has served as Minority Leader since January 2021.
+Gloria Singleton Butler (born December 25, 1941) is an American retired politician from the state of Georgia.
+A member of the Democratic Party, Butler served as a member of the Georgia State Senate from 1999 to 2025.
+She represented the 55th district, which encompasses parts of DeKalb County and Gwinnett County.
+Butler served as Senate Minority Leader from 2021 to 2025.

 Early life and education

 Gloria S. Butler graduated from Perimeter College with an associate degree in business administration.
 She is a member of the National Council of Negro Women, DeKalb Women's Political Caucus, National Women's Political Caucus (governing member), and the DeKalb County NAACP (lifetime member).

 Political career

 Butler was elected in 1998 and sworn into the Senate in 1999.
-She is an eight-term Senator and sits on the Senate Ethics, Health and Human Services, Public Safety, Rules, State and Local Governmental Operations, and Urban Affairs committees.
+She served thirteen terms in the Georgia State Senate.

-On November 16, 2020, Butler was elected Senate Minority Leader, becoming the first woman to lead a party caucus in the Senate chamber; Butler is also the second woman to lead a party caucus in either chamber after Stacey Abrams, who led the House Democratic minority from 2011 to 2017.
+On November 16, 2020, Butler was elected Senate Minority Leader, becoming the first woman to lead a party caucus in the Senate.
+Butler was the second woman to lead a party caucus in either chamber after Stacey Abrams, who led the House Democratic minority from 2011 to 2017.

+Butler retired from the Senate in 2024.